nf-core/demultiplex/docs/usage.md

 DDMMYY_SERIAL_NUMBER_FC3,/path/to/SampleSheet3.csv,3,/path/to/sequencer/output3
 ```

-An [example samplesheet](https://raw.githubusercontent.com/nf-core/test-datasets/demultiplex/samplesheet/1.3.0/flowcell_input.csv) has been provided with the pipeline test dataset.
-Note `run_dir` must lead to a `tar.gz` for compatability with the demultiplexers sgdemux and fqtk.

 Note that each demultiplexing software uses a distinct samplesheet format.
 Below are examples for demultiplexer-specific samplesheets and their respective input samplesheets.